MakeMagazinDE/HOAX/LATEST/readme.md

 ### Last Build

+* HX3 Remote: #1.02	.exe, for Windows XP and up
 * AVR:  #3.53       .hex and .eep files, Latest Firmware for AVR controller
 * FPGA: #19052014   .bit file, Needed for #3.51
 * SCAN: #$0A        .dat files, Needed for #3.51; only FATAR and MIDI scan cores finished yet, others will follow